azdavis/azdavis.net/posts/en/rjsonnet.md

 type ExprArena = Vec<Expr>;
 ```

-We have a main enum representing all possible 'expressions' (`Expr`s).
+We have a main enum representing all possible "expressions" (`Expr`s).
 There is an enum case for each different kind of expression, like literals, `if`, `function`, `local`, `assert`, array comprehensions, etc.

 We also have an arena which is basically just a `Vec` of all the `Expr` enum we generate when desugaring the AST into HIR.